-Several marketing & digital strategy leaders from Fortune 500 and startup organizations came together at the Digital Strategy Innovation Summit 2016 recently held in Los Angeles.
-So, what is Digital Strategy?
-It is not a separate strategy, but instead a new lens on the overall business strategy that incorporates customer intelligence, sales & service optimization, and digital marketing efforts (e.g. mobile, e-commerce, and social).
-Key drivers of digital transformation among B2C organizations are profitability, customer satisfaction, and increased speed-to-market.
-Whether you are a retailer, restaurant, travel company, media & entertainment company, lifestyle brand, or a consumer bank, you want to create a seamless, personalized, and consistent customer experience across all channels (web, email, phone, stores) and departments (marketing, sales, support).
+Digital Strategy is not a separate strategy, but instead a new lens on the overall business strategy that incorporates customer intelligence, sales & service optimization and digital marketing efforts (e.g. mobile, e-commerce and social).
+Key drivers of digital transformation among B2C organizations are profitability, customer satisfaction and increased speed to market.
+Whether you are a retailer, restaurant, travel company, media & entertainment company, lifestyle brand, or a consumer bank, you want to create a seamless, personalized and consistent customer experience across all channels (web, email, phone, stores) and departments (marketing, sales, support).

 Garbage in – garbage out.